JeffreySarnoff/ArbNumerics.jl/docs/src/libarb_differences.md

-## LibArb's values do not remember their own precision
+## LibArb values do not own their precision

 > The input values have no memory of the precision that was used to create them.
 An input value could be, say,
 `[1.0 +/- 0.25]`, regardless of whether the precision used to compute it was 2 bits, 100 bits, or 1000000 bits.